Starbucks Tuition Reimbursement & Scholarships 2026

 Understanding Starbuck's College Achievement Plan & Requirements

-Starbuck's College Achievement Plan allows students to attend Arizona State University and earn an online bachelor's degree for free.
-The program pays whatever tuition isn't covered under grants and scholarships.
-We've broken down the basics of the program below.
+Starbuck's College Achievement Plan allows students to attend Arizona State University (ASU) Online and earn an online bachelor's degree for free.
+ASU is a nonprofit, public university accredited by the Higher Learning Commission (HLC).

 Through Starbucks's CAP, the company pays ASU directly for whatever costs aren't covered through grants and scholarships.
 This means that students do not have to pay out-of-pocket for their tuition.